-The mission of the Arctic Geobotany Center is to:
+Mission of the Arctic Geobotany Center

 - Explore and understand Arctic geobotanical relationships and dynamics at local to global scales;

 - Investigate Arctic land-use and conservation issues through interdisciplinary collaboration;

 - Educate and train students in Arctic vegetation field skills and analysis;

 - Disseminate information about our research to educators, students, scientists and the general public.

 Rapid Arctic Transitions due to Infrastructure and Climate (RATIC): A contribution to ICARP III July 2015 - The Rapid Arctic Transitions due to Infrastructure and Climate (RATIC) initiative is a forum for developing and sharing new ideas and methods to facilitate the best practices for assessing, responding to, and adaptively managing the cumulative effects of Arctic infrastructure and climate change.
 This white paper is provided as input to the Third International Conference on Arctic Research Planning (ICARP III).
 Read the report

 Landscape and Permafrost Changes in the Prudhoe Bay Oilfield: Nov 2014 - Forty-six years after the discovery of oil at Prudhoe Bay, we are still learning about the ecological consequences of large-scale infrastructure expansion and the impacts of climate change in ice-rich permafrost environments.
 The Alaska Geobotany Center's new publication documents the most recent assessment of the long-term effects of oilfield roads on landcover and permafrost.
 Read the report